Facupelli/Cuyo-Brewers-Friends/README.md

 <br></br>

-So far, you con register a user and log in or log out.
+So far, you can register with a user and log in or log out.
+You can view the top rated recipes and the newest as well.

 <img src="./images/home.png" alt="start_screen"/>

-You can view the top rated recipes and the newest as well.
+<br></br>
+You can search for a recipe by title, username or beer style.

 <img src="./images/search.png" alt="start_screen"/>
 <img src='./images/search2.png' alt="start_screen">

-You can search for a recipe by title, username or beer style.
+<br></br>
+You can create a recipe where the OG, FG, ABV and SRM are calculated automatically in real time.

 <img src="./images/add_recipe1.png" alt="start_screen"/>
 <img src="./images/add_recipe2.png" alt="start_screen"/>
 <img src='./images/add_recipe3.png' alt="start_screen">

-You can create a recipe where the OG, FG, ABV and SRM are calculated automatically in real time.
+<br></br>
+You can see all your recipes.

 <img src="./images/my_recipes.png" alt="start_screen"/>

+<br></br>
-You can see all your recipes.
+You can view the recipe detail, with all the parameters.

 <img src='./images/recipe_detail1.png' alt="recipe_detail" >
 <img src='./images/recipe_detail2.png' alt="recipe_detail" >

-You can view the recipe detail, with all the parameters.
+<br></br>
+You can rate it and post a comment.

 <img src='./images/recipe_detail3.png' alt="recipe_detail" >

-You can rate it and post a comment.